Raathigesh/waypoint/README.md

 - Click on "Configure project" to open the Preference panel.
   - Add the folders you want to index
-  - If you use path alias (like Webpack's resolve rules), make sure to add those as well
 - Click "Start Indexing"

+**Optionally,** add your path alias

+- If you use path alias (like Webpack's resolve rules), make sure to add those as well in the preference panel.
+  - This will be used when importing symbols.

 <br/>